CPNV-ES-MON1/CheckMk/docs/03_ConfigurationGuide.md

 # CheckMk Configuration Guide

-This guide provides step-by-step instructions for configuring notifications like suggested in the User Storys
+This guide provides step-by-step instructions for configure notifications like suggested in the User Storys

 ## Activate state change on overload